folio-org/folio-ansible/ansible-roles.md

 Installs Apache Maven 3 from the Apache archive.

 ## okapi-demo
-Clones the folio-org/okapi repository from GitHub, installs okapi as a system service with persistent storage, creates demo tenant.
+Clones the folio-org/okapi repository from GitHub, installs and launches Okapi as a system service with persistent storage.
 Depends on common, openjdk-8-jdk, maven-3, and mongodb-org.

 ## okapi-docker
 Clones the folio-org/okapi repository from GitHub, builds and launches